March 2012

 Weather back to a bit of everything - We took the dogs on a walk we have not been on before and saw a Crossbill and heard many more.
 In the afternoon we went out looking for Golden Eagles and found a pair which flew very close to us giving some very nice views.
 We also saw 2 very close Red Deer stags and another Arctic Hare which was a nice sighting as we had not seen one in this area for a couple of years.

-Red Deer StagsRed Deer stag
+Deer StagsRed

 March 10th